Mike Stock: Stock Aitken and Waterman

-Formation and Early Hits: Divine, Hazell Dean, Dead or Alive (1984–85)
+Formation and Early Hits: Divine, Hazell Dean, Dead or Alive (1984–1985)

 Stock had briefly worked with Pete Waterman in 1980 when John Milton, Mark Stock and Mike wrote a song – "One Nine for a Lady Breaker" – for a CB radio club.
 A version of the track found its way to Pete Waterman who managed Peter Collins, then a successful producer with acts like Musical Youth and Nik Kershaw.
 The track was re-recorded and produced by Collins; Stock sang on the track under the alias Chris Britton.
 In January 1984 Stock and Aitken arranged to meet Waterman at his office in the Stiff Records building, Camden Town.
 Waterman was seeking a new partnership and in February 1984 they went into the Marquee Studio in Wardour Street Soho to record the song "The Upstroke" for 'Agents Aren't Aeroplanes'- a front for their concept of a female Frankie Goes To Hollywood.
 The record was released on Proto Records run by Barry Evangeli and Nick East and distributed by RCA.
 "The Upstroke" achieved popularity in the gay clubs and discos where many new records were being found and subsequently promoted into the mainstream as Hi-NRG.

 In 1983 Stock had been approached by Andy Paul, a Greek Cypriot, to write a song for Cyprus in the Eurovision Song Contest.
 "Anna Maria Lena" was voted by the Cypriot public to represent their country in the competition and the re-recorded version would be Stock and Aitken's second collaboration with Waterman.
-The team were then asked to produce a song for Divine and they recorded "You Think You're a Man" at the Marquee Studio which was released by Proto Records in July 1984 reaching number 16 in the UK charts.
+The team were then asked to produce a song for Divine and they recorded "You Think You're a Man" at the Marquee Studio, which was released by Proto Records in July 1984 reaching number 16 on the UK Singles Chart.
 Soon after, the team recorded Hazell Dean's "Whatever I Do, (Wherever I Go)".
-The song became SAW's first top 10 hit, reaching number 4 in the UK.
-In September 1984 they were approached by Dead or Alive to produce the song "You Spin Me Round (Like a Record)" which became Stock Aitken and Waterman's first UK number 1 in March 1985.
+The song became Stock Aitken Waterman's first top 10 hit, reaching number 4 in the UK.
+In September 1984 they were approached by Dead or Alive to produce the song "You Spin Me Round (Like a Record)", which became SAW's first UK number 1 in March 1985.